Fudge dark chocolate brownies that are topped with cherry jam,...Read More

 Today, all grown up I am here to tell you that we are making this Bounty bar at home but I have to be a responsible adult and inform you, the homemade version will spoil you for taste.
 You will crave these over the store bought.
 No offense to bounty bars all over the world, I still enjoy them but if I had a choice between the homemade and store bought, it would be the homemade version for me.
 Hand on my heart.

 There are a few ingredients involved and the reason I made this recipe vegan, was only because I made it for my brother who cannot eat dairy.
 Which means he can’t eat most candy bars from supermarkets.
 This was a little treat I made for him.
 Since then I have made it with dairy products and still had great results but honestly this vegan version is going to blow your mind and it is the original recipe I made 7 years ago.
+Since then my best friend back home in Bombay (Nastaha) has made it many times for her loves ones and shared its around as well.
+She made this recipe more popular than it already was.

 To make this recipe you don’t need fancy ingredients or equipment which is what makes it even tastier.
 However you do need patience as the freezer does a lot of the work for you.
 The coconut filling has a combination of freshly grated coconut and desiccated coconut.
 We also add a little vanilla, coconut butter, almond flour, maple syrup and love.